gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 - they may collapse under mismatch
 - they may trigger revision, de-confirmation, or restart

-This is why TU+ prediction is not mere speculation.
+This is why TU+ is not merely speculating.

-It is prediction under correction pressure.
+It senses continuation under correction pressure.

 Compactly:

-> TU+ predicts under the expectation that returned traces may confirm, weaken, or overturn the forecast.
+> TU+ operates under the expectation that returned traces may confirm, weaken, or overturn the current continuation reading.

 ---